Juan de Palafox y Mendoza

 Juan de Palafox y Mendoza (26 June 1600 – 1 October 1659) was a Spanish politician, administrator, and Catholic clergyman in 17th century Spain and a viceroy of Mexico.

 Palafox was the Bishop of Puebla (1640−1655), and the interim Archbishop of Mexico (1640−1642).
 He also held political office, from 10 June 1642 to 23 November 1642 as the Viceroy of New Spain.
-He lost a high-profile struggle with the Jesuits in New Spain, resulting in a recall to Spain, to the minor Diocese of Osma in Old Castile.
+He lost a high-profile struggle with the Jesuits in New Spain, resulting in a recall to Spain, to the Diocese of Osma in Old Castile.
 Although a case was opened for his beatification shortly after he died in 1659, he was not designated "Blessed" until 2011.

 Early life

-Born in Navarre, Spain, Don Juan Palafox y Mendoza was the natural son ("a child of transgression") of Jaime de Palafox, the Marquis of Ariaza, of the Aragonese nobility.
+Born in Navarre, Spain, Don Juan Palafox y Mendoza was the natural son of Jaime de Palafox, the Marquis of Ariaza, of the Aragonese nobility.
 His mother became a Carmelite nun.
 He was taken in by a family of millers who gave him the name "Juan" and raised him for ten years, after which his father recognized him, and had him educated at Alcalá and Salamanca.

 In 1626 he was a deputy of the nobility in the Cortes de Monzón, and later a prosecutor at the Council of War and a member of the Council of the Indies, the chief administrative body for administration of the overseas territories of the Spanish Empire.

 Ecclesiastical career

-Palafox was ordained in 1629, and became the chaplain of Maria of Austria, Holy Roman Empress, the sister of King Philip IV of Spain.
+Palafox was ordained in 1629, and became the chaplain and almoner of Maria of Austria, Holy Roman Empress, the sister of King Philip IV of Spain.
 He accompanied her on her various trips around Europe.

-In 1639 Philip IV nominated him, and Pope Urban VIII appointed him, as Bishop of Puebla de los Ángeles in viceroyal Mexico.
+In 1639 based on Philip IV's nomination, Pope Urban VIII appointed him, Bishop of Puebla de los Ángeles and "visitador general" of Mexico.
 Puebla de los Ángeles was the second largest city in the Viceroyalty of New Spain (viceroyal México) then, and is the present day City of Puebla.
-He was consecrated as a Bishop in Madrid on 27 December 1639.
+He was consecrated Bishop in Madrid on 27 December 1639.

 He left for America and arrived in Veracruz on 24 June 1640.
 He was in the company of the new Viceroy of New Spain, Diego López Pacheco, 7th Duke of Escalona, whom he had gotten to know during the voyage.
 That same ship brought an Irishman, William Lamport, known in New Spain as Don Guillén de Lombardo y Guzmán, who played a role in political turmoil during the 1640s.
 Palafox was also named Visitador (royal inspector, representative of the king), to investigate the two previous viceroys.
 His retinue further included the Aragonese painter Pedro García Ferrer and the Flemish painter Diego de Borgraf.

-He served as Bishop of Puebla from 1640 to 1655, and as interim archbishop of Mexico from 1642 to 1643.
+He served as Bishop of Puebla from 1640 to 1655, and as interim archbishop of Mexico from May 1642 to 1643.